THE RAICH CARTER STORY

 In 1952 a weekly magazine ‘Raich Carter’s Soccer Star’ was launched.
 It carried his name, and a weekly column by him, for three years and continued as ‘Soccer Star’ until finally closing down in 1970.

-In 1954 he unretired and signed for Cork Athletic, helping them win the Irish Cup then two years later he was appointed manager at Leeds United, linking up again with Revie.
+In 1954 he unretired and signed for Cork Athletic, helping them win the Irish Cup then two years later he was appointed manager at Leeds United once again taking over from Buckley and linking up with Revie.
 He led Leeds into the top flight but performances declined after star man John Charles was sold to Italian Juventus and he left in 1958.

 Raich Carter passed away in 1994 after suffering a stroke the previous year.